 All new degree-seeking students are required to attend an Orientation session.
 During this event, we will introduce you to the many departments and resources that will make your experience at Southern Miss unique.
 New students are also guided through academic advisement and course registration.
 Parents and families are invited to attend Freshman or Transfer Orientation sessions to assist their student with the transition to Southern Miss.
 Spring Orientation does not include parent and family programming.

 Golden Eagle Welcome Week

 Before the fall semester begins, new students will participate in Golden Eagle Welcome Week.
 They will get to know their campus, meet new friends, and participate in exciting campus traditions.
-GEWW will take place August 20 – 27, 2019.
+Stay tuned for GEWW 2020 dates!

 UNV 100 is a required course for all new students seeking a degree at The University of Southern Mississippi.
 This course is a web-based supplement to your orientation experience.
 The curriculum is designed to provide academic and campus resources to the Southern Miss community.
 It is an online pass/no pass course administered through Canvas during the first eight weeks of the semester designed to further enhance the Orientation experience.

 Registration opens on October 15, 2019 at 8 a.m.